A simple red cartoon-style telephone handset icon, isolated on a white background.

 Think of DNS as the backbone of your email delivery.
 It’s crucial to iron out any DNS issues before sending out emails.
 If these technical aspects are off, they might be the culprits behind your emails getting the cold shoulder.

 If you spot a problem, don’t rush.
-Often, blocklists like Yahoo’s might lift the ban on your mail address within 48 hours.
+Often, blacklists like Yahoo’s might lift the ban on your mail address within 48 hours.
 If the block persists, sort out the underlying issue first, then move on to the next steps:

-Seek Removal from Spamhaus
+Seek removal from Spamhaus

 Yahoo taps into Spamhaus, a widely recognized real-time blocklist.
 If your IP is flagged there, make your first move towards getting it cleared from Spamhaus.
 Once you’re off their list, you might find your path to Yahoo inboxes clearing up too.